 Outstanding Young Iowan (OYI) Award recognizes those individuals who have demonstrated a unique impact to the community.
-This honor is awarded to up to three people aged 21 to 40 who are making an impact in a variety of fields, including business, political, academic achievement and humanitarian efforts.
+This honor is awarded to people aged 21 to 40 who are making an impact in a variety of fields, including business, political, academic achievement and humanitarian efforts.
 These young active citizens exemplify the spirit of the JCI Mission and provide exemplary service to their communities, serving as honorable young active citizens.
 This is the highest award given by JCI Iowa to a community individual, not necessarily a member of the Jaycees.

 Each year, JCI Iowa accepts nominations from our members and the community.
 These nominations give our communities the chance to say “thank you” for making the community a better place, to network for future collaborations, and to inspire other communities with incredible ideas.
 Through an intense judging process, up to three of the nominated individuals will be honored as recipients of the Outstanding Young Iowan award.
 Those receiving the recognition are truly accomplished in their fields and/or in giving back to their communities.
 These individuals represent the best of the best and are individuals we should strive to emulate in our everyday actions.
 Each Honoree has shown a commitment to hope, reminding all Americans that no problem is too difficult when handled with grace, ingenuity, courage, and determination.

 Outstanding Young Iowan nomination award can be found in our "Chapter Resources" tab under the "Downloads" section.

 We would like to compile a complete list of recipients and could use your help.
 If you know of anyone that should be on this list or if you can supply any more information then please reach out to our President at IA@jciusa.org